zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 For `foldp`, async calls are running sequentially, as soon as one of them hits an error, it stops right away and returns that error without calling the rest.

-To verify this, I'm going to let one of the async calls in our example return error, and add some logging to show what error will be caught and what async calls will be executed when error happens.
+To verify this, I'm going to let one of the async calls return error, and add some logging to show what error will be caught and what async calls will be executed when error happens.

 I will make a `delayThenReject` function for faking async calls that will return a rejected Promise.